AntoniosRaptakis/PySpark-MLlib-vs-Scikit-Learn-A-regression-and-classification-instance/README.md

 <img width="700" alt="Contract_Churn" src="https://user-images.githubusercontent.com/86191637/227262444-a11d41e4-9105-4dce-92ed-bf9498b4f920.png">

 The last bar plot shows the percentages of the Churn/not Churn customers and what kind of contract do they have.
-Interestingly, 90% of the customers who resigned have a month-to-month contract!
+Interestingly, the vast majority of the customers who resigned have a month-to-month contract!

 From this bar chart, one can see that the dataset is completely unbalanced because only 1/4 of the dataset includes customers who are going to churn!